I’m too busy running my business I don’t have time to learn how to use social media.

 It is impossible to become a concert pianist without spending countless hours at a piano, similarly, in business, you need to invest time and energy in a lot of the wrong places and learn from these mistakes.

-For every step you take forward, you will likely take a few backwards.
+For every step you take forward, you will likely take a few backward.
 Sorry if that blows a lot of what so-called experts proffer out of the water.

-There is so much flannel out there these days, glossy, smooth-talking folks selling you on an easy life pipe dream so they can line their own pockets with your hard earned cash, mesmerising people with the idea that there are quick fixes and shortcuts and secret formulas when in reality there just aren’t.
+There is so much flannel out there these days, glossy, smooth-talking folks selling you on an easy life pipe dream so they can line their own pockets with your hard-earned cash, mesmerizing people with the idea that there are quick fixes and shortcuts and secret formulas when in reality there just aren’t.
 Sorry to sound depressing, if you’re still with me I promise I’ll get to a good bit soon.

 My experience has taught me the one thing that you can and must do to succeed in business, and that is to embrace change.
 The very best businesses change and adapt and this is what you must do to take your business to the next level, as the great Rickson Gracie so eloquently put it you have to learn to “flow with the go”.